Esri/TRIRIGA-Indoors-FME-ETL/README.md

 ### ArcGIS Pro w/Data Interoperability Extension

 -   ArcGIS Pro v2.7 or later with access to the TRIRIGA application server
 -   Data Interoperability Extension v2.7 or later

--   User licenses
+-   User licenses:
      -   ArcGIS Pro Advanced named user license (included with a license for ArcGIS Indoors)
           -   This can be named user or single use
      -   Data Interoperability Extension license (included with a license for ArcGIS Indoors)

 ## Workflow